Did you know that the First Zodiac was Lunar not Solar?

 The Moon Pattern is our Ancient Clock

-The first degrees of Sagittarius point to the center of our Galaxy, where our Sun draws a line to the center of the Galaxy.
+Galactic Center: The first three degrees of Sagittarius point to the center of our Galaxy.
+There is a straight line through 0 – 3 degrees Sagittarius constellation, drawn between our solar system’s Sun and the energy/ blackhole(s) at the center of our Galaxy.

 The word Nakshatra is a Sanskrit term.
 The root “Naksh” means to approach, while “Tra” means a tool, instrumentality or a means.
 So, a Nakshatra is a means to approaching our innate connection with cosmic powers and extending our human time (breaths of our life) with a greater cycle of time (the life time of the stars and planets).